Ibn-al-Arabi

 Saints for a New Era

-The question, “What is a Saint?” arose recently, for a description of a saintly person was encountered.
+The question, “What is a Saint? arose recently, for a description of a saintly person was encountered.
 That description was really a listing of what discouraged happiness in a saintly person.
 It went something like this: “discourage happiness due to wealth and family, possessions, marriage and sexuality, or material longevity“.
 That gave me pause.
-I had to stop and think, What is a saint?
+I had to stop and think, What maketh a saint??
 And so this website has come about.

 I suppose there are many things you can say about saints.
-I’d like to open a window not just to the plaster saints, halos and statues, but also to the saints and saintly people from other religions.
-Why shouldn’t great saints, (or the sant tradition in Northern India), mystics and muslim pirs be excluded from consideration as saints?
+I’d like to open a window not just to the plaster saints, those with halos and statues, but also to the saints and inspiring spiritual adherents of other religions.
+Why should great saints, sants, acharya, gurus, godmen, godwomen, mystics and muslim pirs be excluded from consideration as saints?
 Don’t they inspire people too?

-So there is my first conclusion about saints.
+So there is your first conclusion about saints.
 They inspire.

 Loading